 Secondary Departmental Logos

 Campus units may use a secondary logo that incorporates the “W” crest, official fonts and colors, and a specific configuration in keeping with UW–Madison visual identity standards.
 Units should not attempt to create their own version of the secondary departmental logo or alter the departmental secondary logo in any way (see below for usage guidelines).
 University Marketing will create a secondary logo for your unit free of charge upon request.
 University Marketing can also help units create specialized logos for a specific purpose (such as an anniversary) that will be used only during a specific timeframe (such as one year).
+University Marketing advises against using secondary logos on the web.
+Contact University Marketing if you have questions.

 Independent university brands